Rishit30G/Personal-Portfolio/README.md

 - Replace `"Your Skill","Your Hobby","Your Passion","Your Proficiency"` with your respective things.

+## Thank You

-> **Hurray!
+**Hurray!
 Your personal-portfolio website is up and running, now deploy it on Github Pages and you are good to go, If you found this helpful, dont forget to ⭐ this repository and share it with others!!**